 The hotel is easy to get to from the M5 - it’s about a 30-minute drive once you exit the motorway.
 If you’ve got a SatNav, the postcode may throw you off-course, so enter ‘Bovey Castle Golf Course’ instead.
 Your room rate includes valet parking.
 If you want to hire a car from Exeter, Thrifty and Avis have offices near the train station and Europcar is at the airport.

-There’s a helipad near the hotel, for which the coordinates are below.
-Call ahead to organise your arrival and the hotel will send a vehicle to meet you.
+There’s a helipad near the hotel.
+Call ahead to organise your arrival, and have your insurance documents ready.
+From here, the hotel will send a vehicle to meet you.

 Worth getting out of bed for

 There’s no cosier place to be on a rainy English afternoon.
-If Lego isn't their thing (and we don't know many children who don't like Lego), take your afternoon tea by the fire and borrow a board game – there are three gorgeous communal rooms to while away the time in.
+Take your afternoon tea by the fire and borrow a board game – there are three gorgeous communal rooms to while away the time in.
 Or, if you’re fond of the elements, borrow wellies and a wax jacket and do whatever you’d do if the sun was shining.
-Besides the golf and spa, there are lots of adult activities the hotel can help to arrange, such as sloe gin-making in the barn, art master classes and game shooting.
+Besides the golf and spa, there are lots of adult activities the hotel can help to arrange, such as cider andsloe gin-making in the barn, clay pigeon shooting, archery, and 4x4 off-road driving experiences.

 If you’re not spotting enough animals at Bovey, there’s loads to see at Pennywell Farm, a 30-minute drive away, plus farm-themed rides, theatres and quad bikes.
 Watch out for the miniature pigs, which steal the show every time.
 For young equestrians, there’s the Miniature Pony Centre in Dartmoor, where you’ll find a herd of pint-sized Shetland ponies, American miniature mares, mini Mediterranean donkeys, a handful of heavy horses and yes, even a unicorn.

-Pubs like The Horse Inn on George Street in Moretonhampstead are worth going on holiday for.
-The dining room of the ex-barn is beautiful, the food locally sourced – a bright, exciting menu might include fresh dayboat squid, sweetbreads of Dartmoor lamb or Devonshire rainbow chard.
-The whole clan can relax: there are proper pizzas with fresh toppings, as well as a chest of toys and a roomy patio.
+Pubs like The Horse Innon George Street in Moretonhampstead are worth going on holiday for.
+The dining room of the ex-barn is beautiful, the food locally sourced – a bright, exciting menu might include 21-day-hung Dartmoor steak, butter-poached hake or a pizza topped with home-made meatballs.
+The whole clan can relax: pizzas have fresh toppings and there's a chest of toys and a roomy patio.
 At Lake Sourton, the thatched Bearslake Inn is run by the Cross family, who live and breathe Dartmoor.
 The building used to be part of a farm and the hallways are adorned with photos of those who have lived and worked there.
 The restaurant is crisp and smart but wholly unpretentious.
 There’s a children’s menu and the chef will happily scale down most meals on the main menu too.
+The Ring of Bells in the local village of North Bovey is also a firm favourite, and walkable, via the river from the estate.